slittorin/home-assistant-configuration/README.md

 ## Generic information

-For changes to Home Assistant configuration files, you usually need to restart:
+For changes to Home Assistant configuration files:
 1. Goto `Configuration` -> `Settings` -> `Server Controls` and press `Check Configuration`.
    - The output should state 'Configuration valid'.
 If not, change the recorder config above.
 2. Try not to restart the full Home Manager through `Server Configuration`.